 Module 2: Aboriginal Sentencing Considerations

 Now that you have successfully completed module one, you have an understanding of the general criminal sentencing principles in Canada.
-In this module we consider how those principals have been interpreted / and emphasized, by the Supreme Court in regard to Aboriginal offenders.
+In this module we consider how those principles have been interpreted / and emphasized by the Supreme Court in regard to Indigenous offenders.

 Remember, decisions issued by the Supreme Court are not merely guidance for all other courts in Canada, they are ‘binding guidance.’